serhat-dirik/vagrant-project-atomic-demoenv/README.md

 ```
   You should see two minions are in Ready state.
 If you see any one of them in "Not Ready" state, go and restart that host to fix that problem.

+### Known Issues

+- Because of Vagrant does not guarantee that master host is proviisoned before minions, minion services (kube-proxy, flanneld, kubelets, etcd) may not communicate with the master services on initial startup and fails.
+Simple todo is restarting minions after master is started for recovery

+- Libvirt & kvm (which are my favorite) let you access the private network from the host machine.
+On the other hand virtualbox does not let you to access it from your host machine.
+In order to access your provisioned guests from your host, you need to [forward required ports](http://cdn9.howtogeek.com/wp-content/uploads/2012/08/image323.png) first and please be careful to pick proper nic that used for private networking.

+- Cocpit kubernetes plugin is not fully functional on this environment, but still enough to see what it's tend to.
+New version of project atomic vagrant boxes expected to work with kubernetes 1.0 and have a fully functional cocpit

 ### Upgrading Atomic Host
    It's usualy recommended that you upgrade your os to the latest version as first step, but this time my recommendation is don't do it for this time.
 Kubernetes services  & configuration changing a lot and there is no guarantee that everything works after your upgrade.

 ### Cockpit Kubernetes Plugin
    Oh yes, cockpit has a beatiful kubernetes plugin that you can manage & monitor your pods & services.
 Follow the steps below to install it